 Choose to study Finance, Investment and Risk pathway if:

-you want to become an important part of the business world you enjoy hands-on practical work
+- you want to become an important part of the business world and you enjoy hands-on practical work

 Standard entry requirements

-You can progress to Year 3 from City of Glasgow College with HND Financial Services with AAA in Graded Units
+ProgressionProgress to Year 3 from City of Glasgow College with HND Financial Services with AB/AAB in graded units.

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.